 I had to use this title because I know that otherwise you wouldn’t listen.
 I am not going to give you an exceptional routine that’s somehow going to make your triceps as big as those of the HodgeTwins or other “natural bodybuilders” who are actually pinning their glutes in the shadows on a daily basis.

-The best triceps exercises have always been close chained movements such as the close grip bench presses, weighted dips, weighted push-ups and overhead presses.
-Everything else you see bodybuilders in comical thongs and fitness models with questionable sexual orientation do, is just for the show and the pump.
-Triceps kickbacks, overhead triceps extensions, triceps pushdowns, reverse triceps pushdowns, cable extensions, skullcrushers….it’s all baloney.
+The best triceps exercises have always been close chained movements (e.g., close grip bench presses, weighted dips, weighted push-ups and overhead presses).
+Everything else that bodybuilders in comical thongs and fitness models with questionable sexual orientation do, is just for the show and the pump.
+Triceps kickbacks, overhead triceps extensions, triceps pushdowns, reverse triceps pushdowns, cable extensions, skull crushers….it’s all baloney.
 Most triceps isolation will just give you elbow pain, and that’s why you should be very careful when selecting single joint exercises.

 On the other hand, the big pushing movements are more elbow friendly.
 Most people can do dips and close grip bench presses without elbow pain.

 Another big mistake with triceps training is overthinking.
 “Which head is this exercise working,” asked the noob reading the latest edition of FLEX magazine.
 It’s time to stop thinking about similar nonsense.
 The big three triceps exercises (bench, dips, push-ups) work all three heads.
 If you want to focus more on the long head, which is usually the lagging one, you can do pull-overs instead of wacky cable extensions.

 The final element of decent triceps training for naturals is progression.
 Getting stronger is the best part of natty training.
 You will not be adding inch after inch to your arms as a natural, but you can get exceptionally strong compared to the rest of the human population which thinks that lifting the water bottles in the office is hard work.